stoewer/gin-auth/API.md

 If the parameters are accepted the response issues a session cookie called `session`.

-If the user has already approved the client with all requested scopes the browser is redirected to the `redirect_uri` associated with the respective request.
+If the user has already approved the client with all requested scopes, the browser is redirected to the `redirect_uri` associated with the respective request.
 If the grant request type was code the redirect URL contains the parameters `code`, `scope` and `state`.
-In case of an implicit grant request the redirect uri contains the parameters `access_token` and `token_type`.
+In case of an implicit grant request the redirect uri contains the parameters `access_token`, `token_type`, `scope` and `state`.

 If the user has not approved one of the requested scopes for this client before the browser is redirected to the [approve page](#approve-page).